Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

 There was a curse pronounced upon Cain, but it was not that his skin was black.
 His mark was a blessing so that those who saw him and his kind would not slay them.
 What was truly sinister about Cain is his worship of the devil.
 His children perpetuated it.
 There is no indication that his skin color or race became Black, but his soul and practices were definitely black.

-Egyptus could have been no kin to Cain but preserved the curse in the land because she practiced the arts of Cain and taught them to her children after the Great Deluge, the children of Ham.
+Egyptus could have been no kin to Cain but preserved the curse in the land because she practiced the arts of Cain, devil worship, and taught them to her children after the Great Deluge.
 There does not have to be any blood relation for that to occur.
-Either way, Egpytus was cursed.
+Either way, Egyptus was cursed.

 There was a curse upon the descendants of Ham through Canaan, who was Ham's fourth son, for uncovering the nakedness of his father Noah.
 Without further information, it makes no sense for Noah to curse one of his grandsons.